Slate Falls Property

 Mineralized showings identified on the Property include the Carpenter, Fly, FTM, J. Loon, L1, L15, Path, Sanderson, and Trail Zones.
 These occurrences are part of the Slate Falls Deformation Zone and extend for over 10 km in strike and 1.5 km in width within the Property's boundaries.
 All showings host high-grade Au-Ag mineralization and are related to regional fold axes and structures that provide traps for mineralizing fluids (see maps below).

-Slate Falls - MAG Comparison with Overlay of Historical Showings Figure 2: Historical MAG and overlay of showings.
-Figure 3: High-resolution MAG and showings.
+Figure 3: Historical MAG and overlay of showings.
+Figure 4: High-resolution MAG and showings.

 After the 2020 drilling program, it was decided to take a broader more detailed look at the entire Property to better understand the intricate structure, folding, shearing, and faulting that has been mapped.
 This broader look included hiring Prospectair Geosurveys to complete a new high-resolution heliborne magnetic (MAG) survey (See Figures 2 and 3 above for a comparison of historical and 2020 MAG surveys), and then hiring Orix Geoscience to complete a structural study incorporating the 2020 MAG survey data with all known lithological and mineralogical information and structural measurements.